Wololoeren/Distastic-Rules/README.md

 ---

+## Ending the Game
+- The game ends when all players from a team are dead and all effects have been executed leaving the players on the team with one or more players alive the victor.
+- The game ends when all players are dead, resulting in a draw.

+---

+## Scoring (Turnaments game/Multiple games)
+- After a match each player are rewarded with 1 point per remaining health of their team.
+Mix up the teams between each game.
+The player with the most points after 3,6 or 9 games are the turnament winner.

+---

 ## Glossary

 **Spillover:** If you deal more damage than a target has health remaining, excess damage transfers to the **next valid target** clockwise.
 If no enemy targets remain, spillover hits yourself or the next ally clockwise.